 “Suck” has been in the language since around the year 825, according to the Oxford English Dictionary.
 Its original meaning: “To draw (liquid, esp. milk from the breast) into the mouth by contracting the muscles of the lips, cheeks, and tongue so as to produce a partial vacuum.”

 The OED also lists the oral-sex definition, labeling it “coarse slang,” and dates that usage from 1928.
-(Cassell’s Dictionary of Slang dates it from the mid-17th century, but I haven’t seen the evidence.)
+However, Green’s Dictionary of Slang has two citations from the 17th century, including this one:

-Separately the OED lists “contemptible or disgusting” as slang meanings of the word, and dates that usage from 1971.
+Separately the OED lists “contemptible or disgusting” as slang meanings of the word (as in “he sucks” or “it sucks”), and dates that usage from 1971.

 Is this negative sense of the word derived from the oral-sex usage?
 The OED doesn’t indicate that one sense comes from the other.
-Perhaps the only connection between these two modern meanings is the original, 1200-year-old verb.
+But we assume that the two senses are related.